56quarters/avalonms/doc/source/usage.rst

 =================== ===============================================================
 ``DATABASE_URL``    URL that describes the type of database to connect to and the
                     credentials for connecting to it.
 The URL must be one supported by SQLAlchemy_.
-Some example URLs are given below.
+For example, to connect to a local SQLite database: ``sqlite:////var/db/avalon.sqlite``, or to

-                    Connecting to a remote PostgreSQL server:
+                    connect to a remote PostgreSQL database:
                     ``postgresql+psycopg2://user:password@server/database``

-                    Connecting to a local SQLite database:

-                    ``sqlite:////var/db/avalon.sqlite``

 ``LOG_DATE_FORMAT`` Date format for timestamps in logging messages.
 The supported
                     tokens for this setting are described in the Python documentation_.